Abby Wambach: Magazines

 Wambach posed nude in The Body Issue of ESPN The Magazine in 2012.
 Of the experience, she said, "Bodies come in all different shapes.
 Bodies come in all different sizes.
 My body is very different than most other females. ...
 I want to show people that no matter who you are, no matter what shape you are, that's still beautiful."

 Time magazine named her one of the 100 most influential people in the world in April 2015.
 The following month, she was featured on the cover of ESPN The Magazine with teammates Sydney Leroux and Alex Morgan.
 The same year, she appeared on multiple covers of Sports Illustrated.
-Out Magazine named Wambach Athlete of the Year in November 2015.
+The magazine Out named Wambach Athlete of the Year in November 2015.

 Video game and Barbie doll

 Wambach was featured along with her national teammates in the EA Sports' FIFA video game series starting in FIFA 16, the first time women players were included in the game.
 In September 2015, she was ranked by EA Sports as the No. 3 women's player in the game.
 In February 2016, Mattel unveiled a Barbie doll in her likeness.